-The improved condition of seagrass at Abbot Point in 2020 means they were likely to have increased resilience to future natural and anthropogenic pressures compared with recent years.
-However, continuation of good seagrass condition in the region will be contingent on future weather being favourable for seagrass maintenance and growth.
+The improved condition of offshore seagrass at Abbot Point in 2021 and the stable and good to very good condition of inshore meadows indicates they were likely to be building resilience to withstand and recover from future natural and anthropogenic pressures.
+For seagrass to remain in a good condition or improve in status in the Abbot Point region it will require ongoing favourable weather and climate conditions that allow for seagrass maintenance and growth.